 - Basic Description

 Parental controls tailor certain automotive operational parameters to the particular key used to access the car.
-The idea behind these systems is that parents can give their driving-age children a key that limits the maximum speed of the car, radio volume, and other features that might be associated with unsafe driving.
-The first (and currently only) parental control system offered by an automotive OEM is the Ford MyKey system introduced in the 2010 model year in the U.S. and in the 2012 model year in Europe.
+The first parental control system offered by an automotive OEM was the Ford MyKey system introduced in the 2010 model year in the U.S. and in the 2012 model year in Europe.
+The MyKey system allowed parents to give their driving-age children a key that put limits on the maximum speed of the car, radio volume, and other features often associated with unsafe driving.
+The MyKey system is still available on many Ford models today.

 - acceleration sensor, GPS receiver, vehicle speed

 - Throttle, speakers, display